open-telemetry/opentelemetry-java/QUICKSTART.md

 # Configuration

-**Libraries** that want to export distributed tracing using OpenTelemetry only need a dependency on the `opentelemetry-api` package and should never configure OpenTelemetry themselves.
+**Libraries** that want to export telemetry data using OpenTelemetry only need a dependency on the `opentelemetry-api` package and should never configure OpenTelemetry themselves.
 The configuration must be provided by **Applications** which should also depend on the
 `opentelemetry-sdk` package, or any other implementation of the OpenTelemetry API.
 This way, libraries will obtain a real tracer implementation only if the user application is configured for it.
 For more details, check out the [Library Guidelines].
+The configuration examples reported in this document only apply to the SDK provided by `opentelemetry-sdk`.
+Other implementation of the API might provide different configuration mechanisms.

 [Library Guidelines]: https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/library-guidelines.md